Here’s his faith testimony. See link: Confessions of a Happy Christian

 Here is an interview withe Delores Cannon on the topic.
 There are several more talks by her that are available on youtube, too.

-Here are a few thoughts about Doreen Virtue’s book, The Joy of Jesus, which recounts her recent conversion to Jesus Christ, after having been a successful teacher (of new age spirituality), for some decades.
-I will list, first, what I find positive and admirable about her message.
-Secondly, I will make a couple of points in critique in light of Christian tenets.
+This post offers a critique of Doreen Virtue’s book, The Joy of Jesus, which recounts her recent conversion.
+DV had been a successful teacher of spirituality, for some decades, whose work on angels had widespread appeal.
+I will state in main outline my critique, first.
+After that, I will list what I find positive and admirable about her message.
+Then, I will make a few more points in critique.
+My critique is based on Christian convictions from a liberal and pluralistic standpoint.

-- The Courage to Take a Stand: DV has fearlessly and courageously sought the truth.
-Upon realizing that Jesus is the savior — through a vision, prayer, and study — she has been willing to act upon her faith, even at risk to herself.
+- The Courage to Take a Stand: DV has fearlessly and courageously sought the truth and spoken out as she understands this truth.
+Upon deciding that Jesus is the savior — through a vision, prayer, and study — she has been willing to act upon her faith, even at risk to herself.
 She gave up her lucrative business, and her status, as a new age spiritual teacher in favor of a Christian evangelism for which she receives comparatively few rewards.
-This courageous example speaks volumes in favor of the life-changing reality of God that she describes.
+This example speaks in favor of the life-changing reality of God that she describes.

 - Joy: DV reveals, through her conversion, an encounter with Jesus Christ that fills the heart with causeless and boundless joy — no matter one’s trials and tribulations.
 We are all seeking such joy, aren’t we?
-As DV shows, through Christ, that joy is real.
+DV attests that through Christ, that joy is real.

 Here are some points of critique.